 Since fiscal 1992, the Company has developed new and enhanced ADR products including the QuickStrokes API and Premier Forms Processor products.
 Revenues from ADR products have increased steadily from 1992, and the Company intends to focus primarily on this market for the forseeable future.
 The Company anticipates that research and development and sales and marketing expenditures for fiscal year 1997 will increase significantly.
 Three customers, BancTec, TCSI and Wheb accounted for 42% of the Company's net revenues for fiscal 1996.
-The Company recently received notice from TCSI that TCSI will not be placing any additional orders for the Company's products in the foreseable future due to a change in the direction of TCSI's business and no assurance can be given that the Company will be able to replace the revenues it might have received from such orders.
-See "Business -- Customers and End Users" and "Risk Factors -- Customer Concentration; Dependence on Key Customers."
+See "Business -- Customers and End Users" the Company has recently received notice from TCSI that it will not be placing any orders in the foreseable future because of a change in TCSI's business strategies and no assurance can be given that the Company will be able to replace the revenues it would have received from such orders on a short or long term basis.
+"Risk Factors -- Customer Concentration; Dependence on Key Customers."
+The Company had anticipated any additional orders from TCSI in fiscal 1997.